Adolescent Pregnancy and Parenting Program (APPP)

 Our TAPP Graduates

 A pregnant student has two educational alternatives.
 She may choose to stay on her home campus and attend classes as part of the general student body.
 Case management, counseling and weekly support groups are provided by the APPP staff.
-An alternative setting is the Teenage Pregnancy Program (TAPP) located on the Compadre campus.
+An alternative setting is the Teenage Pregnancy Program (TAPP) located on the Compadre campus, an Open Enrollment school.
 Academic credit is earned through classes at Compadre and elective credit is earned through classes specifically designed for the pregnant and parenting teenager.
 Comprehensive case management services are offered to all students participating in the program.

 APPP aims to:

 - Help pregnant and parenting teens stay in school and graduate from high school